DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 ## From PDP to Commons: DNDi’s trajectory

-To fully understand the significance of the DNDi project, it is necessary to look back at the end of the 20^th^ century.
-This period saw heated international debate on the developing world’s shortcomings in the availability of and access to care^1^.
-A distressing imbalance in the supply of drugs became clear: 90% of research and development (R&D) was conducted for the benefit of the 10% most wealthy and credit-worthy patients^2^.
-This concern was fuelled by the sudden tightening of Intellectual Property (IP) standards following the signature of the Trade-Related Aspects of the Intellectual Property Rights (TRIPS) Agreement in 1994^3^.
-The changes set up by the TRIPS Agreement included the compulsory patenting of therapeutic molecules in all signatory countries, thus creating a unified global market for patented drugs regardless of countries’ levels of development^4^.
+To fully understand the significance of the DNDi project, it is necessary to look back at the end of the 20th century.
+This period saw heated international debate on the developing world’s shortcomings in the availability of and access to care.^1^ A distressing imbalance in the supply of drugs became clear: 90% of research and development (R&D) was conducted for the benefit of the 10% most wealthy and credit-worthy patients.^2^ This concern was fuelled by the sudden tightening of Intellectual Property (IP) standards following the signature of the Trade-Related Aspects of the Intellectual Property Rights (TRIPS) Agreement in 1994.^3^ The changes set up by the TRIPS Agreement included the compulsory patenting of therapeutic molecules in all signatory countries, thus creating a unified global market for patented drugs regardless of countries’ levels of development.^4^

 This setting gave rise to a series of institutional innovations to transform the fight against neglected diseases.
-These innovations especially converged under the form of Product Development Partnerships (PDPs)^5^, themselves largely based on new open innovation concepts.
-These PDPs can be described as not-for-profit organisations dedicated to promoting the development of R&D in the field of neglected diseases.
+These innovations especially converged under the form of Product Development Partnerships (PDPs), themselves largely based on new open innovation concepts.^5^ These PDPs can be described as not-for-profit organisations dedicated to promoting the development of R&D in the field of neglected diseases.
 The first PDPs created for R&D in neglected diseases were the International